Outdoor & Environmental Education

 - Student attendance at the Maryland Association for Environmental & Outdoor Education (MAEOE) Youth Summit

 Barnesville has a school-wide partnership with Black Hill Regional Park to enhance outdoor and environmental education across our curriculum.
-Every month, one grade takes a field trip to Black Hill, and naturalists from the Park visit Barnesville to share their expertise with students.
-Park naturalists are also advising the school on its multi-year bird study for the School’s Field Guide that documents campus wildlife.
+Every month, Park naturalists visit our campus to share their expertise with students in conjunction with class field trips to Black Hill.
 You can read more on our blog.

 Additional examples of partnerships include: